anvlabs/anvpy-cli/README.md

 </p>

-**AnvPy CLI** is the official command-line interface for **AnvPy (Android Versatile Python)**, a platform that enables developers to build and run Python applications on Android.
+**AnvPy CLI** is the official command line interface for **AnvPy (Android Versatile Python)**, a platform that enables developers to build and run Python applications on Android.

 The CLI provides a seamless desktop development workflow by synchronizing your project from your computer to your Android device and launching it directly in the AnvPy application with a single command.